medvedevgroup/internal/serverinfo.md

   * You must have two factor authorization setup on your account, which you can do at https://2fa.psu.edu/
 * A CSE account is NOT needed
 * An account on the server.
 Please email helpdesk@cse.psu.edu and CC Paul to create one.
-* An ACI account (only needed to access archive storage)
+* An ACI account
+  * Only needed to access archive storage.
+If you are not sure if you need this, then just skip it.
   * Sign up for an account at https://accounts.aci.ics.psu.edu/acipriv.
 You must already have a PSU Access Account.
 * The AnyConnect VPN client, installed on the machine you plan to connect to the server with.
   * You can get the VPN client by going to https://vpn.its.psu.edu.
 You will need to put in your PSU user id and password and for "second password" enter either "phone" or a duo number provided by your phone.